 I’m not here for this one.
 It is sung prettily, but it seems a little, um, cultish?
 The lyrics are riskay if only for the fact that they skirt the line of revealing secrets without even remotely revealing secrets. . . so that’s kind of punk rock, I guess.

 Rating: A surefire way to turn off a potential member

 6. Delta Sigma Phi Anthem

 Could they no longer afford the piano?
 This is probably the most vocally interesting song of the bunch, and a great fit for a chapter with talent and time to practice, but I couldn’t understand some of the lyrics and it just seems dated.
 It would make for great background music or something to sing during an intermission of sorts.
 I just don’t see much use for it in modern fraternity life.
 What about this song made us call it an “anthem”? 🤷🏻♂️

 Rating: The a cappella treatment that “March of the Delta Sigs” deserved

 This is the kind of song you sing around a table with members each holding a stein of beer (or their legal drink of choice).
 It’s simple and has enough quirk to stand out from the rest of the bunch.
 The stops are fun and, HEY, the piano’s back!

-Rating: Your last night as a senior before you graduate – this is what you sing
+Rating: Your last night as a senior before you graduate.
+It wishes it was more hype than it is.

 8. Here’s To Delta Sigma Phi

-I don’t like this one.
-It is as if it’s trying to be Travelers but without the right momentum and no mention of having husky offspring to make it seem even remotely cheeky enough to be a fraternity jam.
-I can imagine that seasoned alumni members might like it, but I do not get why it exists.
+Another “no” for me dawg.
+“Here’s to Delta Sigma Phi” is like “Travelers” underwhelming little brother.
+It doesn’t have the right momentum and the lyrics are not remotely cheeky enough to be a fraternity jam.
+I can imagine that seasoned alumni members might like it, and I am sure I offended at least one, but I do not get why it exists.